AGH-CEAI/robotiq_hande_driver/README.md

 > [!WARNING]
 > Do not use both the `use_tool_communication:=true` flag for the **ur_driver** and the `create_socat_tty:=true` flag for the **robotiq_hande_driver**!
 > Both options will invoke the `socat` command to create the `/tmp/ttyUR` virtual serial port.
-> However, the initialization of the Hand-E driver may suffer from a race condition: **the tty link must exist before initialization**.
+> However, the initialization of the Hand-E driver may suffer from a race condition.
+> The TTY link must exist **before** initialization.
 > It is recommended to use the provided `create_socat_tty` option.

 ## Integration with (other) robots